-- (d) before completion of the supply of the restricted substance, the pharmaceutical chemist must make, in the approved recording system relating to the pharmacy which that supply at is effected. an entry signed by that pharmaceutical chemist that sets out - - (i) the date on which the restricted substance is supplied; and - a note to the effect that the supply (ii) of the restricted substance was by way of emergency supply under this regulation, including the reasons for that emergency supply and, to the best of the knowledge and belief of the pharmaceutical chemist, the name of the medical practitioner, endorsed midwife. authorised health professional or authorised nurse practitioner by whom the restricted substance was last prescribed for the patient; and - (iii) the name and address of the patient; and - (iv) particulars of the restricted substance sufficient to identify it and to indicate in what quantity and strength it was supplied; and
+- before completion of the supply of the (d) restricted substance, the pharmaceutical chemist must make, in the approved recording relating to the system which that supply pharmacy at is effected. entry signed by that an pharmaceutical chemist that sets out - - (i) the date on which the restricted substance is supplied; and - (ii) a note to the effect that the supply of the restricted substance was by way of emergency supply under this regulation, including the that reasons for emergency supply and, to the best of the knowledge and belief of the pharmaceutical chemist, the name of the medical practitioner. endorsed midwife. authorised health professional or authorised nurse practitioner by whom the restricted substance was last prescribed for the patient; and - (iii) the name and address of the patient; and - (iv) particulars of the restricted substance sufficient to identify it and to indicate in what quantity and strength it was supplied; and